 - You should voice your concerns, suspicions or uneasiness as soon as you feel you can.
-The earlier a concern is expressed the easier and sooner action can be taken - Try to pinpoint exactly what practice is concerning you and why - Approach your immediate manager, Headteacher, or the Child Protection Liaison Officer (CPLO). - If your concern is about your immediate manager/Headteacher, or you feel you need to take it to someone outside the school, contact the Local Education Officer for your area. - Make sure you get a satisfactory response don't let matters rest. - Ideally, you should put your concerns in writing, outlining the background and history, giving names, dates and places where you can. - A member of staff is not expected to prove the truth of an allegation but will need to demonstrate sufficient grounds for the concern.
+The earlier a concern is expressed the easier and sooner action can be taken - Try to pinpoint exactly what practice is concerning you and why - Approach your immediate manager, Headteacher, or the Designated Safeguard Lead (DSL). - If your concern is about your immediate manager/Headteacher, or you feel you need to take it to someone outside the school, contact the Local Education Officer for your area or the school's Chair of Governors.2 - Make sure you get a satisfactory response don't let matters rest. - Ideally, you should put your concerns in writing, outlining the background and history, giving names, dates and places where you can. - A member of staff is not expected to prove the truth of an allegation but will need to demonstrate sufficient grounds for the concern.